IABTechLab/uid2-examples/web-integrations/server-side/README.md

 # Server-Side UID2 Integration Example

-[This example](https://example-srvonly-integ.uidapi.com/) demonstrates how a content publisher can use the [UID2 services](https://unifiedid.com/docs/intro) to implement the [server-side UID2 integration workflow with Prebid.js](https://unifiedid.com/docs/guides/integration-publisher-server-side).
+[This example](https://example-srvonly-integ.uidapi.com/) demonstrates how a content publisher can use the [UID2 services](https://unifiedid.com/docs/intro) to implement the [server-side UID2 integration workflow](https://unifiedid.com/docs/guides/integration-publisher-server-side).

 For an example application using the [UID2 SDK for JavaScript](https://unifiedid.com/docs/sdks/sdk-ref-javascript), see [Client-Server UID2 Integration Example using JavaScript SDK](../javascript-sdk/client-server/README.md) or [Client-Side UID2 Integration Example using JavaScript SDK](../javascript-sdk/client-side/README.md).